-Concerned with the lack of understandable information in the current situation, the Institute for Information Design Japan - IIDj, is collecting available measurements to provide a consistent and comprehensive Japan Radiation Map.
+Concerned with the continuing lack of understandable information, the Institute for Information Design Japan - IIDj, is collecting available measurements to provide a consistent and comprehensive Japan Radiation Map.
 Most of the data used are updated hourly, however some sources provide data in larger intervals or require manual transcription; in this case we can not guarantee regular updates.
 We do intentionally refrain from using any interpretative elements - such as thresholds or advisories.
 This needs to happen somewhere else with more competent people involved.
 Measurements are interchangeably provided in Gray/Sievert units at the source.
-Here all measurements are given in the nano Sievert/hour (nSv/h) measure - following the simplified equation where 1 Gray (Gy) = 1 Sievert (Sv).
+The Japan Radiation Map shows all measurements in the nano Sievert/hour (nSv/h) unit - following the simplified equation where 1 Gray (Gy) = 1 Sievert (Sv).

 IIDj, Institute for Information Design Japan | mail Disclaimer: IIDj has no past nor current business relations with any of the actors in the nuclear power industry.

 Between June 6th and July 7th 2011, the Japanese Ministry of Education, Culture, Sports, Science, and Technology took over 2,000 detailed soil and air measurements within a 100km radius of the Fukushima Dai-Ichi Nuclear Power Plant.
 We visualized them here together with live updates from the plant's South-Gate.
 The 3D Google Earth version shows the profile of radiation levels.

 On roll-over specific information is provided for that particular location where radiation levels are visualized by the colored square area's size.
 Locations marked with the + sign reveal more locations on zoom-in.
 Click here for more details.